ar-io/ar-io-sdk/README.md

 const arIO = new ArIO();
 const gateways = arIO.testnet.getGateways();

+// PRINT/ EXPLAIN WHATEVER THIS GIVES YOU
 ```

 ## Usage

-The SDK is provided in both CommonJS and ESM formats, and it's compatible with bundlers such as Webpack, Rollup, and ESbuild.
+The SDK is provided in both CommonJS and ESM formats and is compatible with bundlers such as Webpack, Rollup, and ESbuild.
 Utilize the appropriately named exports provided by this SDK's [package.json] based on your project's configuration.
 Refer to the [examples] directory to see how to use the SDK in various environments.

 ### Web